Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You are in the process of building a mobile app aimed at Android and iOS devices.
 All work items and release cycles are managed via Azure DevOps.
 You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers.
 Also, you want to ensure that user feedback on the functionality of new apps is received.
 Which of the following must be part of your solution?

 - [x] The Microsoft Test & Feedback extension.
-- [ ] OWASP ZAP
+- [ ] OWASP ZAP.
-- [ ] TFS Integration Platform
+- [ ] TFS Integration Platform.
-- [ ] Code Style
+- [ ] Code Style.

 ### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
 You have been tasked with analyzing the monitoring using ad-hoc queries.
 You need to utilize the correct query language.
 Solution: You use Azure Log Analytics.
 Does the solution meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

 ### You need to consider the underlined segment to establish whether it is accurate.
 Your company has a multi-tier application that has its front end hosted in Azure App Service.
 To pinpoint the average load times of the application pages, you should make use of Azure Event Hubs.
-Select “No adjustment required” if the underlined segment is accurate.
-If the underlined segment is inaccurate, select the accurate option.

 - [ ] No adjustment required.
-- [x] Azure Application Insights
+- [x] Azure Application Insights.
-- [ ] Azure Log Analytics
+- [ ] Azure Log Analytics.
-- [ ] Azure Advisor
+- [ ] Azure Advisor.

 ### Your company has an application that contains a number of Azure App Service web apps and Azure functions.
 You would like to view recommendations with regards to the security of the web apps and functions.
 You plan to navigate to Compute and Apps to achieve your goal.
 Which of the following should you access to make use of Compute and Apps?

-- [ ] Azure Log Analytics
+- [ ] Azure Log Analytics.
-- [ ] Azure Event Hubs
+- [ ] Azure Event Hubs.
-- [ ] Azure Advisor
+- [ ] Azure Advisor.
-- [x] Azure Security Center
+- [x] Azure Security Center.

 ### You have created an Azure DevOps project for a new application that will be deployed to a number of Windows Server 2016 Azure virtual machines.
 You are preparing a deployment solution that allows for the virtual machines to maintain a uniform configuration, and also keep administrative effort with regards to configuring the virtual machines to a minimum.
 Which of the following should be part of your solution?
 (Choose two.)